 An interactive program for girls in grades 2-6, Adventure Girls gives girls the opportunity to meet once a month with women who are defying gender stereotypes and challenging notions of what a girl or woman “should” do or be.
 Adventure Girls brings girls together with college mentors and women facilitators to learn how mountaineers, race car drivers, boat captains, and other daring women chose to do what they do and how they've found the courage to follow their dreams.

-You can now register for our 2012-13 season.
-Adventures are $20 per session with scholarships available.
+Prices and Scholarships Adventures are $20 per session with scholarships available.
 You can register for the entire season at a discounted rate of $220.
 Adventure Girls t-shirts are being offered for free while supplies last.
 Individuals can register online using this link or download the registration form and mail it to Hardy Girls.

 Scholarship Policy: There has been a change to our scholarship policy this year in that scholarship registrations are only currently being accepted for the Fall Block of adventures.
-Scholarship registration for the Winter Block of adventures will open on November 5, 2012, and for the Spring Block on February 18, 2012.
+Scholarship registration for the Winter Block of adventures will open on November 5, 2013, and for the Spring Block on February 18, 2013.

+Thank you to our sponsors!
 Through the generosity of our sponsors, we are able to ensure that all girls can attend Adventure Girls sessions regardless of their ability to pay.
 Thank you!

 Funded in part by grants from MaineGeneral Health, the Maine Women's Fund and People's United Community Foundation.